Guidelines for Submitting a Petition to the Academic Standards & Regulations Committee

 - All petitions should be signed by you.
 The Committee will not review petitions submitted without this signature.

-- The petition and supporting documentation should be submitted to the Academic Advising Center -room S220.
-If you choose to leave your petition with a faculty or staff member elsewhere in the College, it is your responsibility to make sure that it is delivered to the Academic Advising Center.
+- The petition and supporting documentation should be submitted to the Student Advocacy & Support Services Center Academic in the Bedford Building-room 2032.
+If you choose to leave your petition with a faculty or staff member elsewhere in the College, it is your responsibility to make sure that it is delivered to the Student Advocacy & Support Services Center.

 - The Committee meets once a month to review petitions in the order that they are received.
 Your petition may not be reviewed the same month that you submit it.
-When it is reviewed, you will receive the pink copy of the petition form signed by the Committee chair, indicating the Committee's decision.
+When it is reviewed, you will be notified via mail by the Committee chair, indicating the Committee's decision.

-Contact the Academic Advising Center if you have any questions about the above procedures.
+Contact the Student Advocacy & Support Services Center if you have any questions about the above procedures.

-- The Committee can only directly consider grade changes of WU/WF to W. Please see your professor and chairperson for other grade changes.
+- The Committee can only directly consider grade changes of WU/WF to W. Please see your professor and chairperson for other grade changes (A, B, C, D, F).

-- You may file for a change of grade up to the end of the following semester form the semester in which you took the class.
+- You may file for a change of grade up to one year after the semester in which you took the class.